cdurden/black-no-sugar.js/README.md

 ## Subscriptions
 According to the AI (Google Gemini?)
 "Every component that needs real-time network data must now expose a pure subscriptions function [1].
 This function inspects the current Model and returns a list of topics it wants to listen to [1]." (sic) Each subscription can contain callback functions that can be called directly by the root engine.

 Interesting concept, hey?
 Take a moment to ponder...
 How is the subscriptions mechanism for passing messages different from the messages passed to and from commands?
-I am still wrapping my mind around this, but here's one way to think about it: Subscriptions pass on messages received from the engine and its connected (backend) resources, whereas messages generating commands (through our update functions) originate from the DOM.
+I am still wrapping my mind around this, but here's one way to think about it: Subscriptions pass on messages received from the engine and its connected (backend) resources, whereas messages received from the DOM generate commands (through the update functions).

-Finally, it is worth keeping in mind that subscription callbacks return component-level messages, which are fed to the update function.
+Finally, it is worth keeping in mind that subscription callbacks also return component-level messages, which are fed to the update function.